cristobalgvera/docker-files/memsql/README.md

 ## UI

 You can go to [http://localhost:8080](http://localhost:8080) and use the provided interface to query and manage your databases.
+To enter, you just need to set username as `root` and leave password field blank.

 Also, you can use API in port 9000.